AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-13-os101-operating-system-scheduling-algorithms.md

 3. **🤝 Fair-share scheduling**: So far, we've focused on ensuring fairness among *processes*.
 In fair-share scheduling, the focus shifts to the *user*.
 Specifically, on multi-user systems, the idea is to allocate a fair amount of CPU time to each user (and/or user group) to ensure that no user is being "starved" of the opportunity to use the system.
 The Wikipedia article on [fair-share scheduling](https://en.wikipedia.org/wiki/Fair-share_scheduling) provides excellent examples to make this clearer.

-## 3. Real-Time Scheduling Algorithms
+{% include linkedHeading.html heading="3.
+Real-Time Scheduling Algorithms" h=2 %}

 Real-time scheduling algorithms are grouped into two primary categories: